 Net migration is a significant driver of population growth in many countries - including those with very large environmental footprints.
 It can also be harmful to the countries and communities from which people emigrate, draining them of skills and productive people.
 Very often, those who benefit most from migration are businesses seeking cheap labour.

 Emigration is often driven by negative factors such as conflict, resource competition, poverty, bad governments - many of which are made worse by population pressures.
 According to some estimates, hundreds of millions of people will have to migrate (within and beyond their own borders) as a result of climate change.
 These issues should be addressed so that migration is something people choose, not something they are forced into.

 “Globally, the share of young people between 15 and 29 years old who are willing to move permanently to another country stood at 20 per cent in 2015.
 The highest inclination to move abroad, at 38 per cent, is found in sub-Saharan Africa and Latin America and the Caribbean, followed closely by Eastern Europe at 37 per cent.”

 International Labour Organization, 2016

 Migration can also put a strain on the sustainability of destination countries.
-There are economic and environmental limits to how many people any country can accommodate, and it can be argued that migration flows only move or spread the challenges faced, as opposed to solving them.
+There are economic and environmental limits to how many people any country can accommodate, whether their population growth is driven by births or immigration.
 These are complex issues without simple solutions.
 They will not be solved without a mature, evidence-based debate, free of ideological positions, rhetoric and snap judgments.

 Wealthy countries should meet their responsibilities to help poorer countries tackle the problems that drive people to leave, not pull up the drawbridge.